mysterioustrousers/MTMigration/README.md

 MTMigration
 ===========

 Manages blocks of code that only need to run once on version updates in iOS apps.
-This could be anything from data normalization routines to "What's New In This Version" screens.
+This could be anything from data normalization routines, "What's New In This Version" screens, or bug fixes.

 ## Installation